 Wagyu Steak vs Wafu Steak: What is the Difference?

-By the way, speaking of beef steak, have you ever heard of the 2 types of beef steak that represent Japan, “Wagyu steak (和牛ステーキ)” and “Wafu steak (和風ステーキ)”?
+By the way, speaking of beef steak, have you ever heard of the two types of beef steak that represent Japan, “Wagyu steak (和牛ステーキ)” and “Wafu steak (和風ステーキ)”?

-Therefore, Wagyu steak is what is made with a slice of meat from Japanese beef cattle and representative Wagyu brands include Matsusaka beef, Kobe beef, Maezawa beef, Omi beef, and Tajima beef.
+Therefore, Wagyu steak is made with a slice of meat from Japanese beef cattle, and representative Wagyu brands include Matsusaka beef, Kobe beef, Maezawa beef, Omi beef, and Tajima beef.

-The cooking method of Wagyu steak is varied and includes both Western-style and Japanese-style.
+The cooking method of Wagyu steak is varied and includes both Western and Japanese-style.

-As with Wagyu, the Japanese term “Wafu (和風)” can be divided into 2 words, “Wa (和)” meaning the adjective “Japanese” and “Fu (風)” meaning “style” in this case.
+As with Wagyu, the Japanese term “Wafu (和風)” can be divided into two words, “Wa (和)” meaning the adjective “Japanese” and “Fu (風)” meaning “style” in this case.

 Thus, Wafu steak is the beefsteak unique to Japan in which ponzu sauce, soy sauce, and mirin are typically used to make the sauce, while wasabi and grated Daikon radish are often prepared as garnishes.

 Wafu steak can be made with slices of beef from various countries.
 But if the Japanese steak is made using a slice of Wagyu meat, in addition to being a Wafu steak, the beefsteak is also a Wagyu steak.